nvmwill/nexmo-developer/_documentation/en/neru/guides/sessions.md

 # NeRu Sessions

 Sessions allow you to create and persist context within your instance seamlessly.
 Your instance can have many sessions, a one (instance) to many (sessions) relationship.
 Sessions are created when you want to use a provider or access state.
 Then sessions can be restored on subsequent calls to your instance to access previous context.
+By default, sessions have a TTL of 7 days, but this can be changed by providing a TTL in `createSession` function.

 ## Creating a Session